semgrep/semgrep-docs/docs/writing-rules/experiments/extract-mode.md

 ## Introduction

 Extract mode enables you to run existing rules on subsections of files where the rule language is different than the language of the file.
-For example, running a Javascript rule on code contained inside of script tags in an HTML document.
+For example, running a JavaScript rule on code contained inside of script tags in an HTML document.

 ## Example of extract mode